dmrobin/android/README.md

 # hon-290
- A repository for my AI project based on JARVIS and the Batcomputer.
+This is a repository for my AI project based on superhero tech.
 I am using it to teach myself JavaScript and how to use Git(Hub).